Clean Cultivation

 Water Hygiene as a Service

-Sustainable nutrition requires new methods of agriculture that use less space and water, and preferably reduce dependence on pesticides.
-Evonik experts have joined forces with partners such as Siemens, water hygiene specialists, and researchers to provide a digital solution.
+Sustainable nutrition requires innovative farming methods that use less land and water while reducing pesticide reliance.
+Evonik experts have joined forces with partners such as Siemens, water hygiene specialists, and researchers to provide a digital solution for efficient and eco-friendly agriculture.

 Our system offering makes it possible to anticipate disruptive factors such as diseases and then take countermeasures earlier, more effectively, and usually much more gently.
 By containing the spread of germs from the outset, we reduce the need for pesticides or antibiotics.